-A hundred-day milestone, marking the North of Tyne Mayor’s time in office, sees the new North of Tyne Combined Authority already making a difference.
+A hundred-day milestone, marking the North of Tyne Mayor’s time in office, sees the new North of Tyne Combined Authority (NTCA) already making a difference.

 Exciting plans to create a dynamic and more inclusive economy were launched when the Combined Authority was set up at the end of last year.
 Delivery of Mayor Jamie Driscoll’s manifesto is now seeing these plans put in place.